fluxninja/aperture/docs/content/architecture/architecture.md

 A policy represents a closed-loop control circuit that is executed periodically.
-The control circuit draws input signals from metrics aggregated across Aperture agents, providing the controller with a holistic view of the application's health and performance.
+The control circuit draws input signals from metrics aggregated across Aperture Agents, providing the controller with a holistic view of the application's health and performance.
 Service-level objectives (SLOs) are defined against these health and performance signals.
 The policies continuously track deviations from SLOs and calculate recovery or escalation actions that are translated as